dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract TSelf TrailingZeroCount(TSelf value);

         // These methods allow getting the underlying bytes that represent the binary integer
+        //
+        // There are two considerations for these APIs.
+The first is that a developer may only
+        // want a subset of the bits.
+For example, if converting a `BigInteger` to a `int`, then
+        // `GetShortestBitLength` + `IsNegative` lets you know if it should `throw` or `saturate`.
+        //
+        // The second consideration is that an API may contain more than `int.MaxValue` bytes, such
+        // as if it is backed by native memory.
+        //
+        // If we provided an API like `int WritePartialBytes(Span<byte> destination, int firstByte)`
+        // then we could get just the lowest `4-bytes` and make the overall conversion "much" cheaper
+        // while also allowing users to "chunk" particularly big data if that was appropriate.

         int GetByteCount();